samsquire/ideas3/README.md

 https://jsfiddle.net/nvcw89qm/1/

-# 91. Noun management software
+# 91. Noun management software aka Autodebugging

-A GUI for maintaining a view of entities and their relationships in a system:
+A GUI for maintaining a view of entities and their relationships in a system.
+Enter a Kafka topic name, get a list of consumers.
+Enter an s3 bucket, get a list of iam roles.

+ * iam roles
  * kafka topics
  * s3 buckets
  * s3 objects